lelou6666/nimbus-docs/phantom/webapp.rst

 Notice that details about your domain are listed in the right pane.
 Each entry represents the state of one of your requested VMs.
-When a VM instance is listed as 'RUNNING' it is ready for use (you can ssh into it).
+When a VM instance is listed as 'RUNNING' it is ready for use (you can ssh into it as root).
 Click the 'Update' Button until you see your VMs are all running.

 Resize a domain